 Tillamook County Pioneer Museum

-Tillamook County’s history is rich and diverse, spanning miles of coastline and rugged mountains.
+Tillamook County’s history is rich and diverse – spanning miles of coastline and rugged mountains.
 And while time and development has reshaped some of the Tillamook Coast’s identity, much of it still lives on among the museum’s artifacts and the enthusiasm of the staff and volunteers for telling a good story.

 The building itself is a testament to the city’s history, once serving as the Tillamook County Courthouse.
-Now it serves an equally important role, housing more than 35,000 items and 10,000 photographs capturing and telling a story of a much older Tillamook Coast.
+Now it plays an equally important role, housing more than 35,000 items and 10,000 photographs capturing and telling a story of a much older Tillamook Coast.

 From pioneers to the Kilchis Indians, to Naval Air Station Tillamook, to the great Tillamook Burn that almost wiped out the entire forest, the museum keeps all the memories, legends, myths and mysteries alive in its unforgettable collections.
 No matter what aspect of the Tillamook Coast interests you, you’re sure to learn something new or broaden your horizons at the Tillamook County Pioneer Museum.